SAP-samples/cloud-btp-cli-api-codejam/exercises/04-retrieving-parsing-json-output/README.md

 > `jq` always endeavors to produce JSON output - here, three valid JSON values are emitted (a double-quoted string is a valid JSON value).
 You can use the `-r` option to tell `jq` to emit raw strings if you want to avoid the double quotes.

-Here's a brief explanation of the `jq` invocation.
-It's worth mentioning in passing that the collection of language elements passed to `jq` itself is often referred to as a "filter", as are the component parts too.
+Here's a brief explanation of the `jq` invocation, with some short interactions for you to carry out.

+It's worth starting by saying that the collection of language elements passed to `jq` itself is often referred to as a "filter", as are the component parts too.

 It will help to stare at this filter for a few minutes: